silvercircle/silvercircle.github.io/_software/msys2-cygwin-dll-rebase-problem-and-fix.md

 DLL memory management problems are known issues that plague Cygwin and MSYS2 for quite a while and particularly affect the 32bit versions.
 The 64bit versions benefit from the much larger address space, so collisions are less likely to occur.
 It is therefore strongly recommended to use the 64bit versions of Cygwin or MSYS2 whenever possible.
+The requirements for the 64bit versions are not steep, it's basically just a 64bit Windows OS and slightly more RAM than the 32bit versions would use.
 {:dc}

-I ran into the problem when I recently installed MSYS2 on an old laptop which still runs 32bit Windows 7 and has only 4 GB of RAM, so upgrading the OS to a 64bit variant does not make a lot of sense.
+I ran into the problem when I recently installed MSYS2 on an old laptop which still runs 32bit Windows 7 and has only 4 GB of RAM, so using the 64bit version of MSYS2 was not an option.
+Upgrading the OS to a 64bit variant does not make a lot of sense nor would it bring benefits to that somewhat ancient hardware.

 ## The error message